r52/quasar/README.md

 Refer to the [Quasar documentation](https://quasardoc.readthedocs.io) for more information on how to build a widget or a Data Server extension.

 Quasar is licensed under GPL-3.0.
+All sample widgets are licensed under the MIT license.

 ## System Requirements